ayushhcodex/aktunotes/README.md

 ---

 ## Objectives
-- To provide organized and easily accessible AKTU study notes
+- To provide organized and easily accessible AKTU study notess
 - To enable self-evaluation through subject-wise quizzes
 - To build a responsive and scalable educational web application
 - To apply modern frontend development tools and practices